 Sealed Proposals Bidding Procedure.
 All sealed proposals for the purchase of the Notes shall be submitted on forms furnished by the Town and submitted at the time and place indicated above.
 All proposals must be enclosed in sealed envelopes marked on the outside, in substance, "Proposal for Southington Notes."
-All proposals should be addressed to Ms. Emilia C. Portelinha, Director of Finance, Town of Southington, Town Hall, 75 Main Street, Southington, Connecticut 06489.
+All proposals should be addressed to Ms. Emilia C. Portelinha, Director of Finance, Office of the Town Manager, Town of Southington, Town Hall, 75 Main Street, Southington, Connecticut 06489.